Skip to content

 Data Limitations

-While comprehensive, this federal funding data has important limitations:
+While we consider this data to be comprehensive, this federal funding data has important limitations:

-1. Reporting delays: Time lags can exist between when funds are obligated and when they appear in USASpending data based on varying statutory reporting requirements.
-Annual obligation totals can change even several years after the fact.
+1. Reporting delays and discrepancies: Time lags can exist between when funds are obligated and when they appear in USASpending data.
+Annual obligation totals also can change even several years after the fact.

 Send us your questions and feedback